Low birth weight, prematurity and growth retardation: small vulnerable newborns

 Why do cases of small vulnerable newborns occur?

-Maternal malnutrition may be related to low nutrient and energy reserves for proper fetal growth and development, and can be diagnosed through low weight and height, low BMI, or reduced arm circumference.
-However, it can also manifest as deficiencies of micronutrients such as iron, zinc and calcium.
-These influence the functioning of enzymes and hormones involved in fetal growth, placental function, the balance of hormones related to the onset of labor, maternal immunity, blood pressure (and risk of preeclampsia), fetal oxygenation, and bone formation.
+Maternal malnutrition can be related to insufficient nutrient and energy reserves for proper foetal development and growth, and can be diagnosed through low weight and height, low BMI, or reduced mid-upper arm circumference (Kapil & Ververs, 2023)Kapil, S., & Ververs, M. (2023).
+Maternal mid-upper arm circumference: Still relevant to identify adverse birth outcomes in humanitarian contexts?
+Field Exchange, 70. https://www.ennonline.net/fex/70/en/maternal-mid-upper-arm-circumference-still-relevant-identify-adverse-birth-outcomes.
+However, it can also manifest as micronutrient deficiencies such as iron, zinc, and calcium.
+These influence the functioning of enzymes and hormones involved in foetal growth, placental function, the balance of hormones related to the onset of labour, maternal immunity, blood pressure (and the risk of pre-eclampsia), foetal oxygenation, and bone formation.

 Among the main infections that result in small vulnerable newborns are malaria, HIV/AIDS and sexually transmitted infections.
 These can affect the placenta, cause anemia, produce hormonal imbalances, worsen the mother's nutritional status, cross the placental barrier and infect the fetus, and even trigger premature delivery.